mitogen-hq/mitogen/docs/api.rst

 .. function:: run_with_router(func, \*args, \**kwargs)

-    Arrange for `func(router, \*args, \**kwargs)` to run with a temporary :py:class:`mitogen.master.Router`, ensuring the Router and Broker are correctly shut down during normal or exceptional return.
+    Arrange for `func(router, \*args, \**kwargs)` to run with a temporary :class:`mitogen.master.Router`, ensuring the Router and Broker are correctly shut down during normal or exceptional return.

     :returns: